Roman Coppola

-Roman François Coppola (born April 22, 1965) is an American director, screenwriter, producer.
-He is the son of Francis Ford Coppola and Eleanor Coppola.
+Roman François Coppola (born April 22, 1965) is an American filmmaker and music video director.
+He is the son of Francis Ford and Eleanor Coppola, and is known for his film collaborations with Wes Anderson.

-Coppola serves as president of the San Francisco-based film company American Zoetrope.
+Coppola serves as president of film company American Zoetrope.
 He is also the founder and owner of The Directors Bureau, a commercial and music video production company.

 Early life

 Roman Coppola is the son of documentary filmmaker, artist, and writer Eleanor Coppola (née Neil) and director Francis Ford Coppola.

+He and Sofia Coppola formed a production company Commercial Pictures in 1988, with funding from American Zoetrope.
+He produced three films Clownhouse, The Spirit of '76 and Ballad of a Gunfighter under the name.